madcodemonkey/CsvConverter/docs/ClassToCsv/TypeConverters/TypeConverters-Default.md

  # Writing CSV files: Default converters

- All the default converters are held within the ClassToCsvService class DefaultConverters property, which helps it convert an object into a string.
-These are the default/fallback converters that are used when no custom convterter is specified via an attribute.
-These converters convert class properties into strings.
+ All the default type converters are held within the ClassToCsvService class DefaultConverters property, which helps it convert an object into a string.
+These are the default/fallback type converters that are used when no custom type converter is specified via an attribute.
+These type converters convert class properties into strings.
 The default set of converters only handle privitives, so arrays and classes are ignored by default.
-Once a default converter converts an object into a string, it is written out to the CSV file.
-The DefaultConverters property is called in the CreateDataRow() method, which is called by the public WriterRecord method, if a custom type converter is not specified and is passed to the custom converter if one is specified.
+Once a default type converter converts an object into a string, it is written out to the CSV file.
+The DefaultConverters property is called in the CreateDataRow() method, which is called by the public WriterRecord method, if a custom type converter is not specified and is passed to the custom type converter if one is specified.

 The DefaultConverters property will return an interface of IDefaultObjectToStringTypeConverterManager, which is defined as follows:
 ```C#